valillon/valillon.github.io/_posts/2018-12-03-face-morphing-caricatures.markdown

 	</div>
 </div>

-Then we rise the score with a creepy series of disturbing faces.
-Note that some of them are limit cases in which some facial parts get too distorted, but still worked quite fine.
+Now we rise the score with a creepy series of disturbing faces.
+Note that some of them are limit cases in which some facial parts get too distorted, but still worked pretty good.

 <div class="imgcap">